mehrvarz/tremote_plugin_rpi_gpio/README.md

 # Compiling

 TRemote plugin rpi_gpio makes use of Go Modules.
-You must use [Go v1.11](https://dl.google.com/go/go1.11.linux-armv6l.tar.gz) to build this project.
+You must use [Go v1.11](https://dl.google.com/go/go1.11.linux-armv6l.tar.gz) (direct dl link) to build this project.
 The "go version" command should return "go version go1.11 linux/arm".

 After cloning the repository enter the following to build the plugin: